Travel Guides

 Buy Your Pass and Make Reservations

-Big Sky Resort accepts the Icon Pass and Mountain Collective, but you must make advance reservations online in order to use your pass to access the slopes.
-If you don’t have these passes, you can purchase lift tickets online
+Accessing the 5,850 acres of skiiable terrain in Big Sky Resort isn’t as easy as showing up and swiping your pass.
+It accepts the Ikon Pass and Mountain Collective, but you must make advance reservations online in order to use your pass to access the slopes.
+In addition, you have limited days available and some pass tiers have blackout dates.
+If you’ll be spending more than a few days in Big Sky, you should consider buying one of its season passes.
+If you don’t have one of these three passes, you can purchase lift tickets online.
+Don’t wait until you arrive and try to buy them on site.

 Big Sky can be extremely cold, especially in the morning.
-Thinks lows of 0F (or below) and highs of 25F.
-While the mountain does have some heated and covered chair lifts, you’ll want to be sure you have warm enough base layers so you can make the most of your time on the mountain.
+Think lows of 0°F (or below) and highs of 25°F. While the mountain does have some heated and covered chairlifts, you’ll want to be sure you have warm enough base layers so you can actually enjoy the incredible terrain.
 If you tend to have cold toes and fingers, investing in heated socks and gloves is a smart idea.

 Book or Rent a Car at the Airport

-Bozeman does not have taxis, Ubers, or Lyfts, so you need to rent a car or book a car service before arriving.
-Snow Country Limousine is the provider of choice for many luxury resorts.
+Bozeman, Montana — where you’ll fly into — does not have taxis, Ubers, or Lyfts, so you need to rent a car or book a car service before arriving.
+Snow Country Limousine is the provider of choice for many luxury resorts, including Montage Big Sky, where we recommend you stay.

 Make a Reservation at Everett’s 8800

-You’ll want to have lunch at Everett’s 8800 one – or more! – days to enjoy stunning views of Lone Peak and elevated alpine cuisine.
+You’ll want to have lunch at Everett’s 8800 one — or more than one! — day to enjoy elevated alpine cuisine and stunning views of Lone Peak.
 The space is small and books quickly, so make reservations 30 days in advance of your trip.

 Day One